 Airbnb Service Fee

-The Airbnb Service Fee (also known as "Host Fee") is the 3% fee that Airbnb charges the host for their services.
+The Airbnb Service Fee (also known as "Host Fee") is the 3% fee that Airbnb charges the host for their services (some regions it's 15%).
 This will end up on the invoice as a negative number and it is a good idea to also allocate this separately so that you can track your costs incurred by Airbnb for the reservation.

 Then you have Resolution Adjustments.
 This takes place usually on special occasions, perhaps let's say you provide an extra service to the guest or let's say the guest damaged something within the listing and you create a resolution adjustment within Airbnb to collect extra income from the guest.
 This is considered separate from the original reservation and you’ll be able to define what happens to this type of income here.